Corned/dusk/readme.md

 # Dusk

 Dusk is a chatting application based on a wildly popular chat for gamers.
 I am developing this for learning purposes only.
-You could call Dusk a clone.

 ## Setting Up